 - temperature records

 - training records

 Additional points are given to food businesses with good management practices, e.g. keeping of documents and records that show safety standards are being met and will continue to be met.

 Recommendations or requirements for improvement will be documented and provided to the business in the report following the assessment.

-How frequently will my food business be assessed?
+How frequently will a food business be assessed?